overachiever-productions/S4/readme.md

 - **dbo.verify_database_configurations:** Make sure that all datbases on your production system are configured for best-practices usage (i.e., no auto-shrink enabled, CHECKSUM only, and no down-level compat levels) and recieve alerts if/when specified or target databases change from defined norms and/or when new, non-compliant, databases are added.

 ### HA Configuration, Monitoring, and Alerting
-[Section/Documentation Pending.
-However, see [High Availability Configuration, Monitoring, and Management](/documentation/apis.md#high-availability-configuration,-monitoring,-and-management) APIs documentation for more insights on what's available.]
+*[Section/Documentation Pending.
+However, see [High Availability Configuration, Monitoring, and Management](/documentation/apis.md#high-availability-configuration,-monitoring,-and-management) APIs documentation for more insights on what's available.]*

+### Capacity Planning Resources
+[Documentation Pending.]

 ### Utilities
 S4 was primarily built to facilitate the automation of backups, restores, and disaster recovery testing - but contains a number of utilities that can be used to make many typical administrative T-SQL Tasks easier.